 For me, cooking is a great way to decompress because there are visible results and then I’m able to enjoy the fruits of my labor.
 Wine or a big mug of tea helps.
-I also really enjoy watching comedy specials on Netflix with my husband.
+I also really enjoy watching comedy specials on Netflix.
 Laughter is a great way to decompress.

 What’s the hardest thing about your job that isn’t obvious?